musikalkemist/PySummarizer/README.md

 ```python
    from pysummarize import PySummarize
 ```
-Instantiate a PySummarize object and Use the 'summarize' method to produce a summary:
+Instantiate a PySummarize object and use the 'summarize' method to produce a summary:
 ```python
    text = "This is the text you want to summarize..."
    ps = PySummarize()